gnn-benchmark/reordering/README.md

 # Can Graph Reordering Speed Up Graph Neural Network Training?
 An Experimental Study
-This work is currently in submission at VLDB 2025.
+This work is accepted at VLDB 2025.
+You can find the Pre-print [here](https://arxiv.org/abs/2409.11129)

 Please do not hesitate to write us (nikolai.merkel@tum.de) if you need any help to run or reproduce results.